hansroh/skitai/README.rst

   @app.route ("/chat")
   def chat (was, message, room_id):
     client_id = was.wsclient ()
+    if was.wshasevent ():
       if was.wsinit ():
         return was.wsconfig (skitai.WS_GROUPCHAT, 60)
       elif was.wsopened ():
         return "Client %s has entered" % client_id elif was.wsclosed ():
-      return "Client %s has leaved" % client_id
+        return "Client %s has leaved" % client_id return

     return "Client %s Said: %s" % (client_id, message)